Present in UK

 Scientific name – Dryocosmus kuriphilus

-Oriental chestnut gall wasp (OCGW; Dryocosmus kuriphilus) is an insect pest of sweet chestnut trees (Castanea species).
+Oriental chestnut gall wasp (OCGW; Dryocosmus kuriphilus) is an insect pest of sweet chestnut trees (trees in the Castanea genus).

 (Picture: Gyorgy Csoka, Hungary FRI, Bugwood.org)